dapr/proposals/20260304-RBS-workflow-history-propagation-signing.md

 2. **`backend/runtimestate/applier.go`**: Two responsibilities:

    **a.
 Signature creation:** After the orchestrator produces actions and the applier generates new history events, the applier creates a new `HistorySignature` covering the new events by index range.
 This signature is chained to the previous signature (if any) already in the in-memory `OrchestrationRuntimeState.Signatures` slice.
-The signature is computed using the current identity's certificate and appended to the in-memory state.
+The current identity certificate is compared to the last entry in the in-memory `SigningCertificates` table — if it matches, the existing `certificate_index` is reused; if it differs (rotation), a new `SigningCertificate` is appended.
+The signature is computed using the current identity's private key and appended to the in-memory state.
 No events are duplicated.

    **b.
 Assembling propagated history (at propagation time):** When processing `CreateSubOrchestrationAction` or `ScheduleTaskAction` with a `HistoryPropagationConfig` present:
    - Copy the relevant events from the in-memory history into the `PropagatedHistory.events` field (this is the only time events are copied - for transmission to the child).